Cart 0

 Board Vice Chair

-Sandra is a fourth generation Arkansas family farming daughter, born and raised in St Louis, politically shaped in California and South Carolina who lives in Mound MN.
+Sandra is a fourth generation Arkansas family farming daughter, born and raised in St Louis, politically shaped in California and South Carolina.
 Her career spans many disciplines including land use and environmental education, community-based forestry, community economic development, attorney, educator and mediator.

 She served as a Legal Services Corp. attorney for 17 years, and in response to Hurricane Hugo and the Loma Prieta Earthquake in 1989, she established the National LSC Disaster Relief Working Group.
 Sandra is a founding board member of the Black Family Land Trust and the Fund for Southern Communities, and she directed the Land Use & Environmental Education Program at Penn Center.
 She currently also serves on the board of the MN Justice Foundation.